bitwizeshift/actions-github/docs/issues-get.md

     steps:
       # ...
       - name: Gets an issue
-        id: gets-an-issue # only necessary if using this action's output(s)
+        id: issues-get # only necessary if using this action's output(s)
         uses: bitwizeshift/actions-github/issues/get@v1
         with:
           # Optional inputs